andrewmilligan/slant/slant/portfolio/projects/data.markdown

 clear from the graph that the seeds were distributed throughout the environment in clusters of varying size.

-One of the technical challenges of creating this graph&mdash;and on of the things that makes it so visually effective&mdash;was applying a high-pass filter to the two-dimensional histogram.
+One of the technical challenges of creating this graph&mdash;and one of the things that makes it so visually effective&mdash;was applying a high-pass filter to the two-dimensional histogram.
 In the graph we can see the ghostly paths where a small number of ants have foraged; in order to prevent this from